Kuhanda ithigi is the most important step in the Kikuyu traditional marriage process.

 All these communities have unique and almost similar cultural practices and beliefs.

-Marital unions in Kenya are held in high regard as a valuable foundation for robust families.
+Marriage in Kenya is held in high regard as a valuable foundation for robust families.

-To pass muster, each African traditional wedding ceremony must adhere to the required cultural procedures.
+So to be considered valid, each African wedding must adhere to the required cultural procedures.

 It’s also worth noting that most traditional African wedding ceremonies precede the church ceremony.